FrancoisPorcher/awesome-ai-tutorials/README.md

 # 😎 Awesome AI Tutorials

 Welcome to this **AWESOME** repository of AI Tutorials!
+I am a Research Scientist at Meta and I have created this repository to share my learnings with the community.

 ![Awesome](https://img.shields.io/badge/Awesome-YES-brightgreen) ![AI](https://img.shields.io/badge/AI-Tutorials-blue)

-This is a collection of tutorials I have made on various aspects of Artificial Intelligence (AI).
-I dig deep into subjects and you will information that you find nowhere else.
+If you are looking for an all-in-one place to learn about the latest trends in AI with high quality explanations/code, you are in the right place!

-Whether you're a complete beginner or an experienced AI enthusiast, these tutorials will provide you with valuable insights and practical knowledge and enable you to upskill in Computer Vision, NLP, Uncertainty Prediction, MLOps, Cloud Computing and more.
+This repository contains a series of tutorials on various topics in AI, from Computer Vision to Natural Language Processing, Reinforcement Learning, Uncertainty Prediction, MLOps, Cloud Computing and more.

 You can find a list of my articles on [Medium](https://medium.com/@francoisporcher).

 # 📚 Content

 ## 📷 Computer Vision